Time: Tuesday and Thursday – 02:00PM 04:50PM

 Office hours: By appointment

-Electronic Media Studio (60-210): Introduction to Interactivity/Digital Media is an introduction to practices, artists, and tools from a variety of contemporary fields including interactive media, internet and post-internet art, machine learning, hacktivism.
+Foundation: Digital Media (60-210) is an introduction to practices, artists, and tools from a variety of contemporary fields including interactive media, internet and post-internet art, machine learning, hacktivism.

 In this course students develop the skills and confidence to produce digital artworks, discuss their work in relation to the tradition of new media art, and critically engage with emerging technologies.